greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/pgml.html.md

 ## <a id="prereqs"></a>Before Registering the `postgresml` Module

-Before registering the `postgresml` module, you must install the Data Science bundle for Python3.9, add the `postgresml` library to the set of libraries the VMware Greenplum server loads at startup, and set the Python virtual environment:
+Before registering the `postgresml` module, you must install the Data Science bundle for Python3.9, add the `pgml` library to the set of libraries the VMware Greenplum server loads at startup, and set the Python virtual environment:

 1. Install the Data Science bundle for Python 3.9: